Kandrathe/Experiments/Psalms/README.md

 - Not written in order.
 Fill in as we go.
 - Sunday task: one psalm per week.
 - 2 done so far, 148 remaining.
+- Published songs are listed in the playlist https://on.soundcloud.com/WDSxUNaXK5bEzBL8wk